Life and times of Venustiano Carranza: Revolutionary and President

 Temporary Governor of Coahuila

 In September 1908, Miguel Cárdenas decided to travel to the capital to talk to Porfirio Díaz, probably because of the conflict in Coahuila between the group of Scientists and the followers of Bernardo Reyes, the most popular general in the army and one of the favorites to be the next president, had hardened.
 The Scientists were followers of Finance Minister Jose Yves Limantour, who was also a candidate to replace President Diaz.
 While Governor Cardenas was out of state, the local Congress appointed Carranza as a temporary governor.
 During his time in office, he pushed for some reforms and organized a political movement to support them.

 The temporary government lasted only a couple of months.
 Carranza held office from September 25 to November 21, 1908.
-By that time, he was already an experienced politician, had been a local judge, municipal president, local deputy, and senator.
+By that time, he was already an experienced politician and had been a local judge, municipal president, local deputy, and senator.
 During that time, he continued with the policies that Miguel Cárdenas had put in place, that is, everything related to education, the autonomy of municipal presidents, and income distribution.
-Francisco Madero considered Carranza to be an honest man, and even though he did not totally agree with him, he told a friend:
+Francisco Madero considered Carranza to be an honest man, and even though he did not agree with him, he told a friend:

 At least he made the judges and other public employees fulfill their obligations.
 He also improved the food for prisoners and the food for children in schools.

-As a temporary governor, Carranza used the support of Miguel Cardenas, his contacts, and his family in Coahuila and all his experience to build his own way of doing politics and showed that, without being a revolutionary, some political and social reforms could be made.
-In fact, after Cárdenas announced that he was not going to be reelected, the newspapers in Saltillo reported that the important people of Coahuila supported Carranza, who had finished his two months of provisional government a few weeks earlier.
+As a temporary governor, Carranza used the support of Miguel Cardenas, his contacts, and his family in Coahuila and all his experience to build his way of doing politics and showed that, without being a revolutionary, some political and social reforms could be made.
+After Cárdenas announced that he was not going to be reelected, the newspapers in Saltillo reported that the important people of Coahuila supported Carranza, who had finished his two months of provisional government a few weeks earlier.
 Even Francisco Madero said:

 In the short time that Carranza was governor of the state, he proved to be an upright man and a true Coahuilan, a true guardian of the independence and dignity of his state.